How-tos

 Review each take against the brief:

 That review language matters.
-A take can be visually impressive and still fail the scene.
+A take can look impressive and still fail the scene.
 Marking it as rejected, maybe, selected, or approved keeps the team honest.

 Lotix turns generated outputs into reviewable takes tied to shots.
 Successful generations can flow into dailies and review, where directors, producers, editors, and collaborators can compare work in context instead of debating filenames.